15 Tips for getting sound sleep and waking refreshed

 If you've spent any time researching fatigue or sleep issues, you're probably aware of how the lifestyle choices we make during the day can affect our sleep quality at night.
 The question is, do you make those practices part of your daily routine?

-Most adults need 7-8 hours of sleep per night; if you're in the 40% of Americans who are not getting enough, try these tips for a more peaceful, refreshing sleep.
+Most adults need 6-9 hours of sleep per night; if you're in the 40% of Americans who are not getting enough, try these tips for a more peaceful, refreshing sleep.

-Stick to a sleep schedule
+• Stick to a sleep schedule

 Go to sleep and get up at the same time each day, even on weekends.
 This can help reinforce your body's sleep-wake cycle.

-Exercise early in the day
+• Exercise early in the day

-Avoid alcohol, caffeine and nicotine Alcohol, even a small amount as much as 6 hours before bedtime can disrupt the sequence and duration of natural sleep states.
+Alcohol, even a small amount as much as 6 hours before bedtime can disrupt the sequence and duration of natural sleep states.
 In addition, as your blood alcohol level drops, there is a stimulant effect.
 And speaking of stimulants, caffeine (in the form of coffee, sodas, chocolate, tea, etc.) and nicotine can make it difficult to fall asleep.
 Caffeine can take up to eight hours to wear off and nicotine withdrawal often wakes smokers early.

-Don't take naps after 3 pm.
 Research shows that a nap early in the day before 1 pm can help pick you up without ruining your sleep that night.
 However, it is very important to limit your nap to 35 minutes as you do not want to go into REM sleep.
 If you go into REM sleep you will wake up feeling tired after a short nap.

-Wear an eye mask or install room darkening shades in the bedroom
+• Wear an eye mask or install room darkening shades in the bedroom

 A totally dark room is more conducive to a deeper sleep than one with even a small amount of light coming into it.
 If you cannot block out sun with sunshades, consider using an eye mask.

-Try a "white noise" machine for drowning out traffic, television or other background noises.
+• Try a "white noise" machine for drowning out traffic, television or other background noises.

-Go shopping for a new pillow
+• Go shopping for a new pillow

 Once you have a pillow that's comfortable for you, don't underestimate the sedating effect a crisp clean pillow case can have.
 One last tip: try sprinkling a few drops of lavender essential oil on the pillowcase.
 This fragrance has a well-deserved reputation for calming.

-Stop the snoring -- both yours and your sleep partner's
+• Stop the snoring -- both yours and your sleep partner's

 If someone in your family chronically snores loudly, it could be due to a serious condition called sleep apnea.
 Even if this is ruled out, however, snoring should not be ignored.
 People who snore are at a greater risk of daytime fatigue, poor mental focus and increased risk of diabetes and heart disease.
 And if you're not snoring but your sleep partner is, you probably know how disturbing their snoring can be to your sleep, as well.

-Keep pets out of the bed
+• Keep pets out of the bed

 Even if Fido or fluffy hardly move all night, they crowd the bed and make it harder to move your legs and arms while you sleep.

 Eating a late, large meal can make it more difficult to stay asleep.
-Avoid spicy or sugary foods but reach for turkey or dairy products (which contain tryptophan)
+Avoid spicy or sugary foods but reach for turkey or dairy products (which contain tryptophan) and a slice of bread (which provides carbohydrates for relaxation).
+And by limiting fluids before bedtime, you have less of a chance of waking in the middle of the night, having to go to the bathroom.

-Be careful with sleep medications
+• Be careful with sleep medications

 Almost all prescribed sleep medications come with warnings of side effects.
 In fact, some health experts feel that many sleep medications don't even give you a good night sleep -- they just trick your brain into thinking you slept.
 If you and your doctor feel that sleep medication is needed, find one that does not cause a "hangover"effect in the morning.
-As for natural alternatives, health food stores carry a selection of herbal products and dietary supplements believed to promote sleep.
-Two of the most common are valerian and melatonin.

-Position a "light box" next to your bed and flip it on 20 minutes before you have to get up.
+• Position a "light box" next to your bed and flip it on 20 minutes before you have to get up.

 Though not cheap ($200-$400), a light box mimics natural sunlight.
 It is best to have the light box within a couple feet of your head and, if possible, keep your eyes open -- though you should not be looking directly into the light.